WalkerCodeRanger/SLATTT/README.md

 ## Comparison to Traditional Approach

 Consider an attempt to configure a routine for controlling lights.
-I want lights to be on during the day if I'm home and at 9 pm I want an hour long sunset simulation to run (using colored lights).
+I want the lights to be on (white) during the day if I'm home and at 9 pm I want an hour long sunset simulation to run (using colored lights).
 In my [Hubitat Elevation](https://hubitat.com/) home automation system, this could be done with rules equivalent to:

 1. If cell phone becomes away then set mode to "away"
 2. If cell phone becomes present then set mode based on time of day: